msrkp/ctf_writeups/Inctf_2018/messagebox/README.md

 void save(char* user)
 {
-  listdir(); //storing the list of files in the data directory in the global variable named files char* temp=(char*)malloc(50*sizeof(char)); allocating 50 bytes on the heap. bool* exist=(bool*)malloc(count*sizeof(bool)); allocating n bytes on the heap, here n is number of files in the directory. int size=0;
+ &nbsp;&nbsp; listdir(); //storing the list of files in the data directory in the global variable named files char* temp=(char*)malloc(50*sizeof(char)); allocating 50 bytes on the heap. bool* exist=(bool*)malloc(count*sizeof(bool)); allocating n bytes on the heap, here n is number of files in the directory. int size=0;